Alex Rance: Retirement

 On the morning of 19 December 2019, Rance announced to his teammates his decision to retire effective immediately, announcing to the public through a club statement that he would "prioritise the more important things" in his life, listing spiritual growth and family and friends.
-Rance said the decision was a continuation of his contract uncertainty following the 2014 and 2015 seasons, but that his knee injury was fully repaired and did not play a part in the decision, only that his dedication to rehabilitating the injury had "left some other areas of my life wanting, and so I need to spent that bit of time on those areas now."
+Rance said the decision was a continuation of his contract uncertainty following the 2014 and 2015 seasons, but that his knee injury was fully repaired and did not play a part in the decision, only that his dedication to rehabilitating the injury had "left some other areas of my life wanting, and so I need to spend that bit of time on those areas now."

 Media reports in the days that followed claimed that Rance had been considering the decision and consulting with club officials over it for at least three weeks prior to the announcement.
 The Herald Sun reported that list manager Blair Hartley advised Richmond CEO Brendon Gale in late November that Rance would imminently retire, saying "I think he's done."

 In announcing Rance's retirement, Richmond CEO Brendon Gale labelled Rance "one of the finest players to play at (the) club" in its history.